sysr-q/rcmd.py/README.md

     # No arguments provided, just list things.
     if not args or len(args) != 1:
-        for regex, functions in r.handlers.iteritems():
+        for regex, functions in r.parser.handlers.iteritems():
             print(create_help(regex, functions))
         return

     # Do a search for matching handlers.
     cmd, matched = args[0], True
     print('"{0}" would run:\n'.format(cmd))
-    for regex, functions in r.handlers.iteritems():
+    for regex, functions in r.parser.handlers.iteritems():
         t = create_help(regex, functions, matching=cmd)
         if t is None:
             continue